sowmenappd/portfolio-remake/blogs/understanding-dependency-inversion-principle/index.md

 ## What is system coupling?

 System coupling is defined as the constraining state of one item to another item inside a system.
 Coupling occurs on context information.
-For example, in an air-conditioner, the compressor is said to be coupled to the internal cooling refridgerant and cooling mechanism, since these components together make up the entirety of the cooling system.
+For example, in an air-conditioner, the compressor is said to be coupled to the internal cooling refrigerant and cooling mechanism, since these components together make up the entirety of the cooling system.

 ## Tightly-coupled vs. loosely-coupled components?